jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

 How could we avoid getting stuck on nodes yielding infinite results, thus revealing more of the tree sooner?
 Traversing the tree breadth first might be one way.
 Adding a configurable limit to the number of values a node capable of generating infinite series could yield might be another.

 It'd be interesting to integrate this with our management tooling to give Typerighter's users another way to verify the regexes they're writing are along the right lines.
-We'll do some testing to find out if it helps.
+I'll chat to the team to see what they think.

 And if you fancy using this in your own projects, it's available under a permissive license at [regex-enumerate-matches](https://www.npmjs.com/package/regex-enumerate-matches).